lofdev/go-dubaicoin/README.md

 state of the network.
 To do so:

 ```
-$ geth --fast --cache=512 console
+$ gdbix --fast --cache=512 console
 ```

 This command will:

- * Start geth in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start gdbix in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as